th0ran/thedegreeshow_wp/README.md

 * Have your own wordpress set up and install this repositry as a theme.
 * Make sure you have a LESS compiler if you are making style changes.
 I reccommend http://incident57.com/less/ or http://wearekiss.com/simpless .
 Do not change the css file directly.

+## LESS quick intro
+You can just code straight CSS into less files.
+The main difference is that you need to compile less files into a CSS file using a compiler.
+There are plenty of ways coding in LESS is more efficent, you can read about them on the docs here: http://lesscss.org/

+With your Less compiler, make sure you are ONLY compiling the main style.less file and no other file - you should just be able to uncheck them.
+The main style.less file references all the other files.
+Set the 'css output file location' to the correct /css folder so the compiler does not compile the css into the same folder as the less files.

+The less files should automatically compile when you save them.
+Try changing something, check the compiler log to check it goes through.
+The only exception may be if you are working with less files referenced in @media queries - mobile site stuff.
+In that case, you may have to save style.less to trigger the compiler.

+Less is supposed to be helpful.
+I've set repetitive colours in the mixins.less file and other variables - you may recognise this kind of feature from javascript.
+Yell if you need help.

 ### Menu
 Under Appearance / Menu create a menu called 'main', add menu items and set the theme location to be 'The Main Menu'.